-- 26)27) Update the digital portfolio to reflect the cumulative total of all projects undertaken across the program of study.
+- 11.1 Portfolio: Update the digital portfolio to reflect the cumulative total of all projects undertaken across the program of study.
 Compile information, sketches, photographs, illustrations, layouts, and design projects from each course.
-Include artifacts that demonstrate ability to use industry-specific technology.
-Select projects from course work that showcase qualifications as a design student.
-Upon completion of this course, the following artifacts will-should reside in the student portfolio: - a.
-Career plan - b.
-Professionalism rubric - c.
-Example designs showing best work from each course
+Include artifacts that demonstrate the ability to use industry-specific technology.
+Select projects from coursework that showcase qualifications as a design student.
+Upon completion of this course, the following artifacts should reside in the student portfolio: - a. career plan, - b. professionalism rubric, and - c. example designs showing the best work from each course.